yuhkix/cantarella-cord/README.md

 A collection of Discord themes inspired by anime waifus and more! 😇

-Feel free to open a pull request with your own variant (preferably including a preview placed inside the `/previews` folder).
+Feel free to open a pull request with your own variant (including a preview placed inside the `/previews` folder).

 ---